karenanderson-exeter/HKH_veg_expansion_GEE/README.md

   * [P140/R40-41 extent](#p140-r40-41-extent-1)

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Google Earth Engine Code - Hindu Kush Himalaya Subnival Vegetation Project ##

-### This repository provides code for performing the Google Earth Engine analysis detailed in the below manuscript, which is currently under consideration for publication in Global Change Biology.
-This code is shared in the spirit of open science. ###

-*Anderson, K., Fawcett, D., Cugulliere, A., Benford, S. and Jones, D. (2019) Vegetation expansion in the subnival Hindu Kush Himalaya, Global Change Biology (in review).*

-#### Note, within these scripts we implement the Landsat-7 to Landsat-8 intercalibration, documented in Roy et al (2016).
-If you are interested in this, you can find their original paper here: ####

-*Roy, D.P., Kovalskyy, V., Zhang, H.K., Vermote, E.F., Yan, L., Kumar, S.S. and Egorov, A. (2016) Characterization of Landsat-7 to Landsat-8 reflective wavelength and normalized difference vegetation index continuity.
-Remote sensing of Environment, 185, pp.57-70. [https://www.sciencedirect.com/science/article/pii/S0034425715302455]*

 ## Part 1: what is the extent of the subnival zone? ##